Hamilton cruises to dream win in Belgium

 "I was never in a position where I felt nervous, I had great pace in the car.
 There was no real need to push more than I had to," he added.

-The two collided at Spa last year, with Hamilton having to retire, but the risk of that happening again receded when Rosberg made a slow getaway off the front row and fell to fourth after the first lap.
+The two collided at Spa last year, with Hamilton having to retire, but the risk of that happening again receded when Rosberg made a slow getaway off the front row.

 "I just completely messed up the start," said the German, who had hoped to capitalise on changed starting procedures that leave more to the driver and prevent engineers from helping remotely.